Skip to content Skip to sidebar Skip to footer

 columbus streetcar 1890s

-Glenwood and Greenlawn Co. began service with the first regularly scheduled electric streetcar in 1891.
-The car ran on West Broad Street to the Central Ohio Psychiatric Hospital.
+The Glenwood & Green Lawn line began Columbus’s first successful regularly scheduled electric streetcar service in 1890.
+The car ran on West Broad Street to the state asylum on the Hilltop, later known as Columbus State Hospital.

 Public transit in Columbus began in 1852 with horse-drawn omnibuses, evolving into horse-drawn streetcars along major corridors like High Street.
 By 1892, the city had fully electrified its system, positioning Columbus as a leader in early urban mobility.